 Dr. Ivet Bahar is a Distinguished Professor, the John K. Vries Chair, and the Founding Chair in the Department of Computational & Systems Biology at the University of Pittsburgh’s School of Medicine.
 Dr. Bahar holds several other affiliations, including Director/Principal Investigator of three NIH-funded Centers, NIGMS Biomedical Technology and Research Center on Multiscale Modeling of Biological Systems (MMBioS), NIDA Center for Computational Drug Abuse Center (CDAR), and BD2K Center for Causal Modeling.
 She is an Associate Director at the University of Pittsburgh Drug Discovery Institute; the Founder and Executive Committee Member of Carnegie Mellon University/Pitt PhD Program in Computational Biology.

 Dr. Bahar received her BS and MS degrees in Chemical Engineering from Bogazici University in Istanbul, Turkey, in 1980 and 1983, respectively, and obtained a PhD in Physical Chemistry in 1986 from Istanbul Technical University.
 During the summers of 1987-1988, she did post-doctoral research at the Institute for Polymer Science, University of Akron.

-Dr. Bahar is an elected member of the European Molecular Biology Organization (EMBO), as well as an elected council member of the International Society of Quantum Biology and Pharmacology.
+Dr. Bahar is an elected member of the European Molecular Biology Organization (EMBO).
 She is currently serving as an Elected Member of the Awards Committee of the Biophysical Society.
 Dr. Bahar is also a member of the Protein Society, the American Association for the Advancement of Science, the American Chemical Society, and the International Society for Computational Biology.
-She has been an invited speaker at many international and national meetings, including European Molecular Biology Organization, Centre Européen de Calcul Atomique et Moléculaire, Intelligent Systems for Molecular Biology meetings, and several Gordon Research Conferences.
-In addition, she served as the chair for a 2014 Gordon Research Conference and an Organizing Committee Member for a Biophysical Society Thematic Meeting of 2014 and for the ECCB (European Conference on Computational Biology) in 2018.
+She has been an invited speaker at many international and national meetings, including European Molecular Biology Organization, Centre Européen de Calcul Atomique et Moléculaire (CECAM), Intelligent Systems for Molecular Biology (ISMB) meetings, and several Gordon Research Conferences (GRC).
+She served as the chair for a 2014 GRC, an Organizing Committee Member for a Biophysical Society Thematic Meeting of 2014 and for the ECCB (European Conference on Computational Biology) in 2018.

 Currently, Dr. Bahar’s research is focused on the following:

 multiscale dynamics of biomolecular systems, from single molecules to entire genome